 The Priory Church of Little Dunmow, St Mary the Virgin, is one of Essex’s oldest buildings.
 A short distance from the Flitch Way, a nature walk named after the Flitch Trial.

 St Mary’s Church was originally the lady chapel of a 12th-century Augustinian priory, but is now all that remains.
 Inside this former chapel lies an alabaster tomb, that depicts one of the most famous women in British history, Maid Marian.

-Fabled partner of Robin Hood, the legendary character of Maid Marian was inspired by the life and lore surrounding a 13th-century Essex baron’s daughter by the name of Matilda Fitzwalter.
+Fabled partner of Robin Hood, the legendary character of Maid Marian was inspired by the life and lore surrounding an Essex baron’s daughter by the name of Matilda Fitzwalter.

 Born sometime during the early 12th-century, Fitzwalter was the daughter of Robert, Baron Fitzwalter, the wealthy Lord of Little Dunmow.
 He was well known for his leadership of the barons that forced King John into signing the Magna Carta.